iMammal/CytoCave/docs/features3.md

 Here are a few possible use cases for the new version of NeuroCave:

-- Exploring the connectivity pattern of brain regions and genes in 3D space, with the ability to highlight lncRNA and mRNA expression patterns in the brain, alongside genes or brain regions of interest.
+- Exploring the connectivity pattern of brain regions and genes in 3D space, with the ability to highlight specially annotated gene types such as gnee fusions, lncRNA, circRNA and protein coding mRNA expression patterns in the brain, alongside the brain regions of interest in which they are expressed.

 ![Allen Neurogenomics Overall Interactive Visualization](./AllenNeuroGenomics.gif)